biolink/biolink-model/guidelines/understanding-the-model.md

 Predicates are slots that connect instances of classes.

-In a graph formalism, predicates are relationships that link instances of classes.
+In a graph formalism, predicates are relationships that link two instances.

 In OWL sense, predicates are similar to `owl:ObjectProperty`.

-For example, a predicate `biolink:treats` can be used to link an instance of class `biolink:ChemicalSubstance` with an instance of class `biolink:Disease`.
+For example, a predicate `treats` can be used to link an instance of class `chemical substance` with an instance of class `disease`.

 #### Node Properties

-Node properties are slots that a class (à la nodes) can have.
+Node properties are slots that an entity class (à la nodes) can have.

-The root of all node properties is `node property`.
+The root of all node properties is `node property` slot.

 In OWL sense, node properties are similar to `owl:DataTypeProperty`.

-For example, `biolink:id` and `biolink:name` are children of `biolink:node_property` and they are slots assigned to the `biolink:NamedThing` class.
-So all instances of this class can have `biolink:id` and `biolink:name` as its properties that further describes the instance.
+For example, `id` and `name` are children of `node property` slot and they are assigned to the entity class `named thing`.
+So all instances of this class can have `id` and `name` as its properties that further describes the instance.

 > **Note:** In many cases you may see node properties without the `biolink` prefix.
 This is normal since we can assume that if there is a biolink typed node in a graph, with `id` and `name` as its properties, then they correspond to `biolink:id` and `biolink:name`.
-But to be sure of the semantics it is advised to use the full CURIE to represent property names.
+But to be sure of the semantics it is advised to use the full CURIE to represent property names in your graph.

 #### Edge Properties

-Edge properties are slots that a class (à la edges) can have.
+Edge properties are slots that an association class (à la edges) can have.

-The root of all edge properties is `association slot`.
+The root of all edge properties is `association slot` slot.

 In OWL sense, edge properties are similar to `owl:DataTypeProperty`.

-For example, `biolink:subject`, `biolink:predicate`, and `biolink:object` are children of `biolink:association_slot` and they are slots assigned to `biolink:Association` class.
-So all instances of this class can have `biolink:subject`, `biolink:predicate`, and `biolink:object` as its properties that further describes the instance.
+For example, `subject`, `predicate`, and `object` are children of `association_slot` slot and they are assigned to association class `association`.
+So all instances of this class can have `subject`, `predicate`, and `object` as its properties that further describes the instance.

 > **Note:** In many cases you may see edge properties without the `biolink` prefix.
 This is normal since we can assume that if there is a biolink typed edge in a graph with `subject`, `predicate`, and `object` as its properties then they correspond to `biolink:subject`, `biolink:predicate`, and `biolink:object`, respectively.
-But to be sure of the semantics it is advised to use the full CURIE to represent property names.
+But to be sure of the semantics it is advised to use the full CURIE to represent property names in your graph.

 ### Types

 BiolinkML provides a handful of inbuilt data types.
-But in the case where you would like to define custom data types then this can be achieved by defining types.
+But you can also define custom data types using the modeling language.

+In Biolink Model we have several data types.

 Data types do not have any inheritance and thus are not arranged in any hierarchy.

-For example, `iri type` is a type defined in the Biolink Model where the type of value is constrained to `uriorcurie`.
+For example, `iri type` is a type defined in the Biolink Model where the value space is constrained to `uriorcurie`.

 > `uriorcurie` is an inbuilt data type provided by BiolinkML where the value space is constrained to either a URI or a CURIE representation.